-To date, since its inception and enactment occurring on January 1, 2011, the Natural Resources and Outdoor Recreation Trust Fund has not acquired any receipts.
+To date, since its inception and enactment occurring on January 1, 2011, the Natural Resources and Outdoor Recreation Trust Fund has not acquired any receipts; receipts are pending implementation of the dedicated funding source.
 Therefore, no allocations to or expenditures by the funding recipients have occurred.